kristopolous/mansnip/background.md

 Here were the two methods of searching before I made this tool:

- * "search with a leading space"
+ * Search with a leading space, sometimes "  -t" with two spaces, sometimes with one, etc...
+Very imprecise

 And when using less as the pager